October 10, 2018

 Lafayette is famous for its excellent public school system.
 The Lafayette School District educates students from kindergarten through eighth grade.
 The District offers a full range of services based on the needs of the students, yet the basic instructional day centers around the core subjects: reading, language arts, mathematics, and science.

-The Lafayette Library and Learning Center is one of the greenest buildings in Lamorinda, with many LEED features, such as water-efficient landscaping, occupancy sensors for lighting controls, use of large windows and skylights for natural light, and close proximity to public transportation.
+The Lafayette Library and Learning Center is one of the greenest buildings in Lamorinda, with many LEED features, such as water-efficient landscaping, occupancy sensors for lighting controls, use of large windows and skylights for natural light.

 Lafayettes Mediterranean climate offers perfect growing conditions for drought-tolerant plants like rosemary, lavender and California poppies – not to mention a great climate for growing fruits and vegetables year-round.